A professional measurement tool.

 Unlike mics you use for recording and live sound, the PRM1 has a narrow dynamic range, since it is intended to receive test frequencies, such as pink noise, at a fixed level.
-Therefore it is not recommended for recording purposes.
-But it’s the right mic for tuning a sound system to reproduce those tracks accurately in a venue.
+As a result, it is not recommended for recording or performance—but it’s the right mic for tuning a sound system to perform accurately in a venue.
 The PRM1 exhibits linear (“flat”) frequency response between 20 Hz and 20 kHz, meaning it captures all frequencies equally within that range.
 Since it neither boosts nor cuts frequencies, it doesn’t color the sound, making it ideal for measuring what a room or speaker is doing to a sound system’s outgoing signal.

-While the PRM1 can be used for a variety of measurement applications, such as MLSSA™, Spectrafoo™, and TEF™, it is especially recommended for use with PreSonus Virtual StudioLive™ software with Smaart Measurement Technology™ and PreSonus StudioLive 24.4.2 and StudioLive 16.4.2 digital mixers.
+While the PRM1 can be used for a variety of measurement applications, such as MLSSA™, Spectrafoo™, and TEF™, it is especially recommended for use with the Smaart® System Check wizards that are integrated into PreSonus UC Surface control software for StudioLive™ AI and StudioLive RM mixers.
 With this combination, you can have a complete, powerful, and affordable, audio-analysis and correction system.